marlonbarrios/inpursuitofstolenghosts/README.md

-# In Pursuit of Stolen Ghosts | Duet in Latent Space | Generatiuve Gersion
+# In Pursuit of Stolen Ghosts | Duet in Latent Space | Generative Version